R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/1 Cells/Parts of Cells/Vacuole.md

 - food vacuoles
 - autophagic vacuoles
 ### In [[Plant Cells]]
-In plants there is a large central vacuole
+In [[NEET Only Things/Plants/Plants]] there is a large central vacuole
 #### Functions
 - Support, Vacuoles increase in size as water [[Osmosis]]e into it, filling up the cell and making it turgid also makes the cell grow/supports structure of the plant